 - Filter: Aeropress Filters, S Disk Filter

-- Method: Inverted – The Aeropress will be brewed with the filter cap facing upwards and the plunger already attached on the bottom
+- Brewing Method: Inverted Aeropress method – the Aeropress will be brewing coffee with the filter cap facing upwards and the plunger already attached on the bottom

-1. Bring enough water to just below a boil (~200° F / ~93° C ) in order to brew the coffee and pre-heat the Aeropress.
+1. Bring the water temperature to just below a boil (~200° F / ~93° C ) in order to brew the ground coffee and pre-heat the Aeropress.

-2. Place the filter in the filter cap and preheat it by pouring a couple grams of hot water over it.
-Then pour a few grams into the Aeropress to preheat it as well.
+2. Place the metal or paper filter in the filter cap and preheat it by pouring a couple grams of hot water over it.
+Then pour a few grams into the Aeropress brew chamber to preheat it as well.

 4. Pour right at 50 grams of water, saturating all the grounds evenly, and rest for 40 seconds to allow for bloom.
 The grounds will soak up the water, which will you allow you to pour more water in and brew more coffee overall.